 History of the Union University Church

-The Union University Church was founded in September, 1922, as a response to the need of those village residents who were accustomed to observing Sunday worship.
-Alfred University had been established by Seventh Day Baptists and most of Alfred’s earliest residents observed the Sabbath but for many years, a Sunday morning service had been held at the University’s chapel primarily for those students and faculty who kept Sunday as their day of worship.
+The Union University Church was founded in September, 1922 as a response to the need of those village residents who were accustomed to observing Sunday worship.
+Alfred University was established by Seventh Day Baptists and most of Alfred’s earliest residents observed the Sabbath.
+However, for many years a Sunday morning service was held at the University’s chapel primarily for those students and faculty who kept Sunday as their day of worship.
 As the attendance grew, there was increasing need for a more formal organization.
 Responding to that need, Dr. Booth C. Davis, President of Alfred University and Pastor of the Sunday observing residents, invited them to a discussion of the possibility of organizing a Union Church which one hundred and one persons joined as charter members.
 President Davis continued to preach, and the new congregation rented the sanctuary of the Alfred Seventh Day Baptist Church for their Sunday worship.

 Since the completion of the addition during the spring of 1971, the Church Center has

 become a community center as well.
 A token or nominal fee is charged for its use by church non-related or non-sponsored groups.
 The Union University Church has always regarded use of the center as part of our mission to the community.

 In 1999, when the congregation raised money to renovate the original section of the

 Church Center, many members of the community expressed their appreciation for the church’s ministry by donating to the renovation efforts.
 The project was completed May 1, 2000.